Magnesium Glycinate Powder for Sleep: What Actually Works

 Dose: Start with 100-200 mg of elemental magnesium in the evening.
 The NIH's tolerable upper intake level for supplemental magnesium is 350 mg/day for adults.
 Most clinical studies showing sleep benefits use doses in the 200-400 mg range, but you don't need to start at the top.

-Timing: Take your magnesium glycinate powder for sleep 30 to 120 minutes before bed.
+Timing: Take your magnesium glycinate powder 30 to 120 minutes before bed.
 This gives the magnesium and glycine time to reach effective concentrations.
 Some people split the dose, taking half with dinner and half before bed, which can improve tolerance.

 One important note: if you have kidney disease or take medications that affect magnesium levels (certain diuretics, proton pump inhibitors, or antibiotics), talk to your doctor before supplementing.
 Healthy kidneys handle magnesium efficiently.
 Compromised kidneys don't.